All about Amateur Television - ATV. Ham Radio with Vision

 The 33cm transmitters are divided by 8 and the 23cm are divided by 12.

-For the older transmitters and crystal controlled downconverters, we suggest ordering crystals directly from International Crystal Mfg - 800-725-1426 - give catalog #473370 and crystal frequency as determined by the formula on the respective equipment data sheet or manual.
+For other transmitters, downconverters and receivers, find the crystal frequency as determined by the formula on the respective equipment data sheet or manual.

 Transmitter or crystal controlled downconverter stop operating?